-Each child must have a current Maryland State Department of Education Office of Child Care Health Inventory, including an immunization record indicating up-to-date vaccinations, on file in the school office in order to attend school.
+Each child must submit a current Maryland State Department of Education Office of Child Care Health Inventory, including an immunization recording indicating up-to-date vaccinations, in order to attend school.

 When a child has lice, the child must be treated and all nits and bugs must be removed.
 If a child is treated by a professional lice remover, then the child may return to school with the permission of the professional.
 If a child is treated by the parents, then the school will check the child’s head to clear them for reentry to school.
 Other parents will be notified so they can check their own children, and the classrooms will be cleaned appropriately.